logic-and-applications/rocq-lna/README.md

 # Installation guide

 This guide is written to use [Visual Studio Code] (VS Code) as an editor.
 If you prefer not to send any telemetry, [VSCodium] should work, just replace all instances of `code` in this guide with `codium`.
+Check the [Troubleshooting section](#troubleshooting) if any problems occur.

 1. Install `vscoq-language-server` and our `LnA` package in one of the following ways: